notarynode-submissions/mylodocs/_posts/siteinfo/about/2017-01-14-what-is-a-notary-node.md

   - about
 type: Document
 ---
-Notary nodes are servers dedicated to performing critical tasks for the Komodo ecosystem.
+Notary nodes are servers dedicated to performing critical tasks for the Komodo ecosystem. test.

 * **Security** — perform delayed Proof of Work (dPoW) notarizations to provide Bitcoin-level security
 * **Interoperability** — notarize data throughout the ecosystem to allow cross-chain communication